cozywho/wgcg/README.md

 --- need to fix the install portion and correctly place ipspace.txt file.

 --- need to make a copy of the *.conf files and put them in user/Documents/ mkdir wg-certs or sumthin

+--- add a revocation funtion. "wgcg --remove user". should probably do a wgcg --add user insteag of just wgcg certname.